vidyar/docs-1/sources/config.rst

 Selenium
 .........

-Selenium is not started on boot, you will have to enable it using **services** tag and start xvfb (X Virtual Framebuffer) on display port 99.0, so that firefox can run on the server without using a GUI.
-Configure your yml file as shown below to start selenium on firefox.
+Selenium is not started on boot.
+You will have to enable it using **services** tag.
+Configure your yml file as shown below.

 .. code-block:: bash

-   addons:
-     firefox: "23.0"

    services:
      - selenium

-   before_script:
-     - "export DISPLAY=:99.0"
-     - "/etc/init.d/xvfb start"

-   after_script:
-     - "/etc/init.d/xvfb stop"
+This will automatically start xvfb on display port 99.0 and all your test suites will run on the server without using a GUI.

 Sample javascript code using `Selenium <https://github.com/Shippable/sample_node_selenium>`_ .